Police Psychology | Selective Memory

 Police Psychology | The Power of Reconsolidation and Repression

-There are a number of different reasons we can force figure with ribbonourselves to forget or alter a memory, and we often aren’t even aware of doing this.
+There are a number of different reasons we can force ourselves to forget or alter a memory, and we often aren’t even aware of doing this.
 One such way is through embellishment.
 When we retell a story, essentially we are recalling it from the place we stored it in our long-term memory.
 And yet each time we recall the story and recount it, we are only recalling a facsimile of the actual event, a mere picture of the episode.
 Thus each time we tell the story, it tends to be slightly different than the reality.
 Further, every time something happens to us, the “event” travels from our short-term memory into our long-term memory in a process called consolidation.
 If something interrupts this consolidation process, the event will never make it all the way to our long-term memory.
 Think of it like a train that gets derailed or sidetracked, and never ends up back at the station.
 Importantly, recent studies on memory have shown that every time you recall a memory (either in your own mind, or in order to recount it to someone else) and then put it back in your long-term memory, your memory reconsolidates.
 And when this reconsolidation process occurs, any emotion or feeling that you are experiencing in this moment tends to get stuck to the memory.
 Thus, the next time you recall this memory, not only are you remembering a facsimile of the original memory, but you are also remembering bits and pieces of the last time you brought up this memory, and the time before that.
 It’s like an internal game of telephone.
 So, even if we don’t embellish a story on purpose, and tell it often enough that we start confusing it with reality, our minds will automatically adjust the memory slightly every time we recall it.
 Of course, in police psychology, cops are known as the great embellishers to make stories funny or more poignant, except the incident that gets to them and that gets us to our next change.

 Another reason memories tend to get changed or forgotten is due to repression.
 When something extremely embarrassing happens to us or rattles our cage a little, we may feel like it’s the end of the world, but in reality, the acute embarrassment or shock fades and is often forgotten.
 That is called repression.
 If we repress a memory often enough, our minds will actually throw it away, in a sense, permanently erasing it from our memory store.
 It does this either as a defense mechanism, or because there is so much going on in this world, that we need to get rid of some information if we want to engage in any higher cognition.
 Think of it as a spring-cleaning—your brain periodically throws away some things that are just don’t sit well or clutter your mind.
 You need to be extremely careful with this one though: sometimes repressing or removing memories is good for your mental health (in fact, we use this in police psychology to help cops deal with police stress), but if it gets to the point that you become avoidant, that can lead to some really detrimental long-term consequences.